 - Put on a Bus: He was completely absent in Dual Destinies and Spirit of Justice, although he's still mentioned as the new Warm-Up Boss is his younger brother.

 - Red Baron: The Rookie Killer.

-- Salaryman: In his first two appearances, his mundane physical appearance (especially compared to other Ace Attorney prosecutors) as a balding middle-aged man in a gray suit and thick glasses just adds to his (relatively speaking) worthless status as prosecutor.
+- Salaryman: Despite being an attorney, his design is more reminiscent of stereotypical salarymen.
+In his first two appearances, his mundane physical appearance (especially compared to other Ace Attorney prosecutors) as a balding middle-aged man in a gray suit and thick glasses just adds to his (relatively speaking) worthless status as prosecutor.
 His flashier appearances in later games do nothing to add to his actual status, and Edgeworth mistakes him for the prosecutor's office's janitor when speaking to him in Investigations.

 - Scary Shiny Glasses: Subversion.
 He has shiny glasses, but in truth, he is NOT scary.

 - Small Name, Big Ego: Particularly in the credits of the first game, when he claims to be Phoenix's mentor, and this quote from the manga; note how casually he drops his own name as an example.Payne: "Milo 'Fairplay' Kent is like the panda at the zoo.
 The dolphin in an aquarium.
 Winston Payne in court!
 The "'Gormand battle doesn't exist without him!"

 - Smug Snake: So condescending.
 So unable to back it up.

 - Ugly Guy, Hot Wife: Implied.
 We never see his wife but both he and the Judge claim she is quite attractive.